drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 Print a formatted PDF of any page of this repository by replacing the github.com part of the URL with gitprint.com, then hitting "enter."

+NB: This guide assumes MLA citation style.
+MLA style is certainly not the only (or best) citation style, but it is widely used in humanities courses.
+In Legal Writing, though, we will use a version of the Texas "Greenbook" style.

 ## Introduction
 This guide is an ever-evolving list of advice on errors and usage.
 It's based on the comments that I find myself giving to St. Edward's University students over and over.
 As a result, it reflects local concerns and my own biases and preferences.
 I hope that it's broad enough to be useful, but it can't be comprehensive (read Bryan Garner's *Modern English Usage* and the whole [Purdue OWL](https://owl.english.purdue.edu/owl/) if you want comprehensive).